 – Using appropriate PPE to avoid any possible transmission of covid 19.

-– Staggered entry for arriving guests to avoid any congestion in our hallway and maintain social distancing.
+– Staggering entry for arriving guests to avoid any congestion in our hallway and maintain social distancing.

 – Prior to opening to ensure we are doing the utmost of keeping surfaces sterile.

 – Making the private room available for all guests to reserve without the usual additional fee.

 – Sending a digital copy of our guidelines and drinks menu along with the confirmation email.